yewstack/yew/docs/advanced-topics/optimizations.md

 and can just return the saved value from the first function call) - preventing re-renders for identical props using the aforementioned `neq_assign` logic.

-Yew doesn't natively support pure or function components, but they are available via external crates.
+Yew doesn't natively support pure or functional components, but they are available via external crates.

 ## Keyed DOM nodes when they arrive